History and Mission of The Nashville Shakespeare Festival

 In 1992, in response to the need for an arts-in-education program in the Metropolitan Nashville Public Schools, the Nashville Shakespeare Festival developed its educational outreach program, beginning with a series of fifty-minute versions of Shakespeare’s best-known works as “Shakespeare Samplers.”
 These abridged productions toured to middle and high schools throughout the state as well as regional colleges and universities.
 Through the years, The Festival has become a trusted resource for schools by providing enriching in-classroom workshops and creative opportunities for students.
 Over 203,000 students – many of whom had never experienced live theatre before – have been introduced to Shakespeare through the Festival’s interactive workshops and energetic performances.

-In 2008, The Nashville Shakespeare Festival began producing its annual Winter Shakespeare production when it was invited to be in residence at Belmont University’s Troutt Theater.
+In 2008, The Nashville Shakespeare Festival established its annual Winter Shakespeare production in residence at Belmont University’s Troutt Theater.
 The winter production allows The Festival to expand its repertoire to include plays that benefit from a more intimate indoor venue and to provide both public performances and daytime school performances.
 The first twelve winter productions have served over 58,000 students and adults.
 The NSF was awarded grants to serve at-risk children, who are given the opportunity to experience these productions free of charge.
 Following the production, they enjoy a question and answer session with the actors and directors.
-Some of the most memorable of these sessions occurred after the Julius Caesar and Othello performances, between the students and football star Eddie George who played the title roles.

 The Festival has also expanded its outreach to include businesses, law firms and adult groups, providing workshops that exercise creative thinking, problem solving, and effective communication through working with Shakespeare’s language, characters, and themes.
 The Festival’s certified Continuing Legal Education workshops have proven particularly popular as well as a solid source of revenue.